Race Differences in Intelligence: An Evolutionary Analysis, by Richard Lynn (Augusta, GA: Washington Summit, 2006)

 “The genotypic African IQ… is the IQ that Africans would have if they were raised in the same environment as Europeans” (p69).

-The fact that lower-IQ groups generally provide their offspring with inferior environmental conditions is therefore irrelevant for determining their “genotypic IQ”.
-However, as Lynn himself later points out:
+The fact that lower-IQ groups generally provide their offspring with inferior environmental conditions precisely because of their lower intelligence is therefore irrelevant for determining their “genotypic IQ”.
+However, as Lynn himself later acknowledges:

 “It is problematical whether the poor nutrition and health that impair the intelligence of many third world peoples should be regarded as a purely environmental effect or as to some degree a genetic effect arising from the low intelligence of the populations that makes them unable to provide good nutrition and health for their children” (p193).